Daviswhistle/Inheritance/README.md

 2. `pnpm i && pnpm dev` (or your preferred package manager).

 ## Mobile scrolling
 This app uses dynamic viewport units (`svh/dvh`) and safe‑area padding to ensure reliable scrolling inside World App’s webview.
+The outer `.app-shell` is the scroll container with `overflow-y: auto; -webkit-overflow-scrolling: touch;` to avoid host WebView quirks on iOS/Android.

+## Auth & verification
+- Login uses Wallet Auth (`MiniKit.commandsAsync.walletAuth`) only.
+- Verification, if required by policy, is requested only after the user is connected (never as a login gate).